01 of 08

 Store Your Shoes and Boots Like a Pro

 Love shoes, but don’t love seeing them scattered around your bedroom or piling up by the front door?
 Luckily, there are many convenient and attractive ways to store shoes and boots.
-Whether you prefer traditional methods of storage or creative alternatives, whether you want to conceal your footwear or display it, the following eight shoe storage ideas will help you sort out your shoes.Continue to 2 of 8 below.
+Whether you prefer traditional methods of storage or creative alternatives, whether you want to conceal your footwear or display it, the following eight storage ideas will help you sort out your footwear.Continue to 2 of 8 below.

 02 of 08